FredHutch/sas-transport/docs/design.md

 Following from naturalness in Java...this will support JVMs configured in any locale or character sets.
 Mostly, this means not relying on the default character set or calendar formatting for dates.

+**Can't export Date, Instant, Timestamp, or Time values**

+SAS's dates, times, and timestamp are all in "local time", in that they are offsets from an Epoch that doesn't have a timestamp.
+Any Java type with an implicit or explicit time zone can't be converted to "local time" without knowing the time zone.
+Guessing the wrong time zone would lead to silent data loss.

+It's better to make the programmer provide the time zone by converting it to local time than to silently corrupt the data.

 **There will be a "strict" mode when reading**

 There will be different parsing modes to let the reader decide how lenient the API should be.